fugacious/fugacious/README.md

 [Getting started with Rails 4 on Heroku](https://devcenter.heroku.com/articles/getting-started-with-rails4) for more information.

+### Operators

+Fugacious URLs should be treated as sensitive information since knowing the URL could allow someone to access the stored secret (assuming it was accessed within the time-to-live of the secret).
+This means you should be careful about how you configure your HTTP server.
+Many have a default configuration to log all requests, including these sensitive URLs, to file or to stdout.
+Most PaaS, like Heroku or Cloud Foundry are configured this way, too.

+Operators of fugacious should take this into consideration when setting up their app.
+Otherwise, they will potentially be disclosing sensitive information to their hosting providers.

 ### License

 This project is in the public domain within the United States, and